evnbr/regionize/README.md

 # Regionize

 ```
-⚠️ Note that the main branch is tracking a 1.0.0 refactor which is in alpha and is still being stabilized
+⚠️ Note that the main branch is tracking a 1.0.0 refactor
+which is in alpha and is still being stabilized.
+Documentation
+has not been updated and refers to the 0.1.X version

 ```

 [![npm](https://img.shields.io/npm/v/regionize.svg)](https://www.npmjs.com/package/regionize)